-In the absence of a full A30-St Austell link road, this plan supports the principle of the delivery of a new road linking Harmony Road to Edgecumbe Road north of the settlement boundary (see Fig 2.3) to address the traffic issues in Roche.

-Proposals for residential development in excess of 5 units within this plan area will be required to make a proportionate contribution to cost of the delivery of the Harmony Road to Edgecumbe Road road link (or in the alternative the A30-St Austell Link Road if it can be demonstrated that A30-St Austell link is committed and a contribution to its cost has been secured).
+In the absence of a proposal for a full A30-St Austell link road, this plan supports the principle of the delivery of a new road linking Harmony Road to Edgcumbe Road north of the settlement boundary to address the traffic issues in Roche.
+Proposals for residential development in excess of 5 units within this plan area will be required to make a proportionate contribution to cost of the delivery of the Harmony Road to Edgcumbe Road link road (or in the alternative the A30-St Austell Link Road if it can be demonstrated that A30-St Austell link is committed and a contribution to its cost has been secured).
+Condition d) above, that the scheme will not result in an adverse effect on the integrity of any internationally important wildlife sites, either alone or in combination with other plans and projects, will apply for this partial link in addition to the full link road.